Course Outline

 • Techniques for manipulating training data.

-• Modifying model behavior through poisoned inputs.
+• Methods to modify model behavior through poisoned inputs.

-• Backdoor attacks and data integrity verification.
+• Backdoor attacks and strategies for verifying data integrity.

 LLM05: Improper Output Handling